diazale/death_by_car/README.md

 ## Methodology

 I have a few scripts that check news feeds for keywords in English and French (which you can find in the files `keywords_en.txt` and `keywords_fr.txt`).
 These help me to find the most recent incidents.
-Otherwise, I use [snowball sampling](https://en.wikipedia.org/wiki/Snowball_sampling) to focus on particular regions, time periods, etc, since these require using smaller local sources for which I have not yet created an automated process.
+Otherwise, I manually crawl/search websites to focus on particular regions, time periods, etc, since these require using smaller local sources for which I have not yet created an automated process.

 ## Data